Peter Skoronski: College career

-Skoronski started all nine games his freshman year at Northwestern in 2020.
+Skoronski committed to Northwestern University to play college football.
+He started all nine games his freshman year at Northwestern in 2020 as left offensive tackle.
 As a sophomore in 2021, he started all 12 games and was named first-team All-Big Ten.
+As a junior in 2022, he was named a unanimous All-American, the first in program history.